 We recognize a liability for restructuring costs at fair value only when the liability is incurred.
+The three main components of our restructuring plans have been related to workforce reductions, the consolidation of excess facilities and asset impairments.
 Workforce-related charges are accrued when it is determined that a liability has been incurred, which is generally after individuals have been notified of their termination dates and expected severance benefits.
 Plans to consolidate excess facilities result in charges for lease termination fees and future commitments to pay lease charges, net of estimated future sub-lease income.
-We recognize charges for consolidation of excess facilities when we have vacated the premises.
-Assets that may be impaired as a result of restructuring consist of property and equipment.
-Asset impairment charges included in restructuring and other charges are based on an estimate of the amounts and timing of future cash flows related to the expected future remaining use and ultimate sale or disposal of the asset.
-These estimates are derived using the guidance of SFAS No. 146, Accounting for Exit or Disposal Activities, and SFAS No. 144, Accounting for the Impairment of Disposal of Long Lived Assets.
+We recognize these charges when we have vacated the premises.
+In addition, as a result of plans to consolidate excess facilities, we may incur other associated costs such as charges to relocate inventory, equipment or personnel.
+We recognize charges for other associated costs when these costs are incurred, which is generally when the goods or services have been provided to us.
+As sets that may be impaired consist of property, plant and equipment and intangible assets.
+Asset impairment charges are based on an estimate of the amounts and timing of future cash flows related to the expected future remaining use and ultimate sale or disposal of the asset.